 Chris Carrabba is the type of musician that’s a treat to behold: he’s thoughtful, friendly and deeply grateful for where his songs have taken him.
 As the front man for the band Dashboard Confessional Chris has built a career writing emotive anthems with soaring guitar riffs and beautifully crafted lyrics.

-This week, in the middle of a solo tour commemorating the ten-year anniversary of Dashboard Confessional’s first album, Chris found time to chat with How I Travel.
+This week, Chris found time to chat with How I Travel.
 His answers reveal a sense of excitement about the world and its inhabitants and a sincere desire to savor every moment.

 But the joy we received once we parked in the gravel parking lot and walked barefoot to the hard-shell beach was worth it a million times over.

 Travel has made me, in a very simple way, much more worldly.